mrichman/mrichman.github.io/_posts/2013-10-22-passing-lists-to-stored-procedures-in-sql-server.md

 There is no good way to do this in SQL Server.
 Someday they will have an [array datatype like PostgreSQL](http://www.postgresql.org/docs/9.1/static/arrays.html).

 In SQL Server 2005 and higher, this can be done using XML, but I don't particularly see the need for the overhead.
 Use the function below to split a delimited string and select from the returned table.
-Its also very helpfull for reporting.
+Its also very helpful for reporting.

 {% highlight sql linenos %}
 CREATE FUNCTION [dbo].[SplitList] (@list VARCHAR(MAX), @separator VARCHAR(MAX) = ';')